 It is a transformational journey, involving the loss of innocence and the gaining of a new and greater self.

-For women, who, interestingly, can also experience the Hero’s journey, there is also the Heroine’s journey of childbirth.
+For women, who can also experience the Hero’s journey, there is also the Heroine’s journey of childbirth.
 It is far more intense though, as it takes place in less time, usually.
-The pain and suffering is tremendous, the courage and stamina required to get through it is gold-medal-deservable, and the only giving up you can do is to request an epidural or a Caesarean – both of which still lead to your transformation into a mother at the end of the journey, but with a different types of suffering experienced to that of mothers who give birth without intervention.
+The pain and suffering is tremendous, the courage and stamina required to get through it is gold-medal-deservable, and the only giving up you can do is to request an epidural or a Caesarean – both of which still lead to your transformation into a mother at the end of the journey.
 No other human experience leads to such a radical transformation as that of becoming a mother.

 So why did I have to be reminded of this Heroine’s journey I experienced three times, with each time requiring me to dig deep for the strength to get through it?